vackosar/vackosar.github.io/_posts/2021-01-02-Feed-Forward-Self-Attendion-Key-Value-Memory.md

 categories: ml
 image: /images/transformer-feed-forward.png
 video: NI7vFV_iOOA
-description: "Feed-forward layer similar to cross-attention allowing self-attention modification to all-attention: a self-attention inspired modification similar to SwiGLU."
+description: "Feed-forward layer is similar to cross-attention as observed in SwiGLU and All-attention."
 permalink: /:categories/:title
 last_modified_at: 2022-04-24
 ---